Skip to main content

 Owner TypeKey FormatVerificationState Required

-Public KeyAccountKey / 32-byte ABlobDirect equality with signerNo
+Public Key32-byte Ed25519 public keyDirect equality with signerNo

 Convex AddressAddress (#0, #1337, etc.)Account lookup for authorised keysYes (CVM State)

-All three types ultimately verify against the AccountKey embedded in SignedData, which is always an Ed25519 public key.
+All three types ultimately verify against the Ed25519 public key embedded in the signed data.

 Verification Flow